-To achieve this effect he will first need to apply a basecoat.
-For this discussion I’m going to be talking about white walls with a pearlized white paint on top.
+To achieve this effect you will first need to apply a basecoat.
+For this discussion, I’m going to be talking about white walls with pearlized white paint on top.
 You could use any color you want but keep the two colors very similar if not the same.
 This look is very subtle.

-To get this technique to work best you should roll in different directions.
+To get this rag rolling technique to work best you should roll in different directions.
 The rag can develop a pattern so you might want to recrumple a lot or change rags often.
-Make sure you cover all of the wall but there will be open spots and painted spots.
-Once it dries the topcoat will be shiny and the bottom will be flat, giving it a slight textured appearance.
+Make sure you cover all of the walls but there will be open spots and painted spots.
+Once it dries the topcoat will be shiny and the bottom will be flat, giving it a slightly textured appearance.